 Why are so many influencers like Pat Flynn or Jeff Bullas recommending these services?
 The answer is: When they started recommending these companies, there was no better solution out there – and they are getting a pretty awesome affiliate deal.

 Bluehost is paying $50 per new user to affiliates.
 Jeff and Pat probably still believe they are getting their audience a good deal – and the money is motivation enough not to see the truth.

-But today, I want to present you with a better solution, that only requires a minimal advance investment, will truly only cost you $5 a month (for the traffic you can expect as a new blogger – these 5 bucks will actually get you further than the standard Bluehost account) and can be cancelled at any time.
+But today, I want to present you with a better hosting solution, that only requires a minimal advance investment, will truly only cost you $5 a month (for the traffic you can expect as a new blogger – these 5 bucks will actually get you further than the standard Bluehost account) and can be canceled at any time.
 It’s also a lot easier to use than CPanel based services like Bluehost.

 And you get a 14 day trial with no credit card required!

 I’m talking about Cloudways!
 And in addition to everything above you can also get $15 in free hosting credits when you sign up with this bonus code: THESOCIALMS